zGoldthorpe/A-Mini/docs/ami.md

     %0 = ?1 << ?2   ; bitshift left
     %0 = ?1 >> ?2   ; bitshift right
 ```
+> *Note.* Bitshifting by a negative amount is interpreted as bitshifting the same magnitude in the opposite direction.
+> Since integers may have arbitrary bitlength, the integers are viewed via their embedding into 2-adic numbers; that is, negative integers have infinitely many set bits going left.
+> Even if run with finite-length registers, this behaviour is still simulated via sign-extension.

 #### Comparison operations
 The supported comparison instructions are